void-synth/voidsynth-the-first/README.md

 ## Deployment

-I've set up the site using Cloudflare for hosting.
-Deploy the site to Cloudflare Pages:
+This project can be hosted on Cloudflare Pages or Vercel.
+Deploy to Cloudflare Pages:

 ```bash
 npm run deploy